GregorioF2/deviget-compose/ui/README.md

-# Clovers ui
+# Deviget ui

-Ui solution for the jug riddle problem
+Ui solution for the devigets transparent cache problem

 ## Configuration variables
 To configure the server that the application should connect to.